hellums/lacey-bacon/README.md

 - [x] Visualize data in a graph, chart, or other visual representation of data.

 Category 4: Best Practices
-- [ ] The program should utilize a virtual environment and document library dependencies in a requirements.txt file. (requirements file complete)
+- [x] The program should utilize a virtual environment and document library dependencies in a requirements.txt file.
 - [x] Create 3 or more unit tests for your application.

 "Stretch" list: